| Honey,

 Heinstein, “we integrated the PDA presentation features into

-changes to the underlying programming and wrote some new utilities.
+our existing system.
+We made somechanges to the underlying programming and wrote some new utilities.

 Now, with just a few changes the same training can be served up